total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 const result = removeId({ name: "Alice" }); // red squiggly line under name

 // hovering over name shows:
-// Object literal may only specify known properties, and 'name' does not exist in type '{ id: any; }'
+// Object literal may only specify known properties, and 'name' does not exist in type '{ id: unknown; }'
 ```

 But if we pass in an object with an `id` property, TypeScript will know that `id` has been removed: